Parent and Family FAQs

 To learn more about the options available, go to our Programs page.

 Not at all.
-Actually, about 15% of our incoming students do not declare a major right away and instead start out in our University Studies program.
-Our University Studies program includes special advising and other services to support your student in first exploring the many options available and then determining which major is the best fit based on his or her interests, abilities and aspirations.
+Our University Studies program includes special support and resources for your student in first exploring the many options available and then determining which major is the best fit based on his or her interests, abilities and aspirations.

 Hands-on learning will play an integral role in your student’s GMercyU experience.
 Aside from engaging in real-world projects and case studies in class, other opportunities to gain real-world experience through internships, clinicals, student teaching, and networking events are highly encouraged and often required as part of our degree programs.
 In some programs, students begin to gain hands-on experience outside the classroom as early as freshman year; others wait until their junior or senior years.